-I am Dr. Barb DePree, M.D., a women’s health provider for more than 20 years, and a menopause care specialist for the past seven.
-I was recently named the 2013 Certified Menopause Practitioner of the Year by the North American Menopause Society for “exceptional contributions” to menopause care.
-In particular, the award recognized the outreach, communication and education I do through MiddlesexMD and my work as director of the Women’s Midlife Services at Holland Hospital, Holland, Mich.
+I am Dr. Barb DePree, M.D., a gynecologist and women’s health provider for almost 30 years and a menopause care specialist for the past ten.
+I was named the 2013 Certified Menopause Practitioner of the Year by the North American Menopause Society for “exceptional contributions” to menopause care.
+In particular, the award recognized the outreach, communication and education I do through MiddlesexMD and my work as director of the Women’s Midlife Services at Holland Hospital, Holland, Michigan.

 In my practice, I see women of my own generation, women who are more independent, educated, and assertive about their health than any generation before.

 But you know what?
 Most of us are still reluctant to talk with our doctors about our sexual experiences.

 And, as a doctor, I know that few medical practitioners receive the training they would need to help women—particularly those in menopause—with their sexuality.